szilu/syncr/README.md

 * Multi-destination sync: SyncR supports n-way syncing of directories (where in theory n > 100)

 The fun thing:
-It will be possible to run SyncR on a workstation and run n-way synchronization on several servers without a local instance of the synchronized directory.
+It is possible to run SyncR on a workstation and run n-way synchronization on several servers without a local instance of the synchronized directory.

 Installation
 ------------